 The time-outs are not exact, but are at least as long as requested.

-Creating timers using erlang:send_after/3 and erlang:start_timer/3 is more efficient than using the timers provided by this module.
-However, the timer module has been improved in OTP 25, making it more efficient and less susceptible to being overloaded.
+Creating timers using erlang:send\after/3 and erlang:start\timer/3 is much more efficient than using the timers provided by this module.
 See the Timer Module section in the Efficiency Guide.